Olympic medalists, Lolo Jones not on bobsled team for last World Cup

 “Long story short, [Olympic selection] involves a lot more than current season results,” Kohn said.
 That criteria is here, including international experience over the last four years and preseason combine results.

 Hoffman and Love, trying for their first Olympics, have competed five and four times on the World Cup this season, respectively.
-Gibbs, Jones and Lake Kwaza competed once.
-Evans has not been in a competition sled.
+Gibbs, Jones and Lake Kwaza and Evans competed once.

 In Kohn’s opinion, Hoffman and Love have been the most impressive U.S. push athletes this season.

-Note: Correction: An earlier version of this story incorrectly reported that Evans has not competed this season, based on erroneous International Bobsled and Skeleton Federation official results.